Explainer-What options does PM Trudeau face in Canada's leadership crisis?

 By David Ljunggren

-The head of a Canadian political party that has been keeping Prime Minister Justin Trudeau in power said on Friday he would vote in favor of a motion of no-confidence, effectively assuring the Liberals will be removed from power early next year.
+The head of a Canadian political party that has been keeping Prime Minister Justin Trudeau in power says he will vote in favor of a motion of no-confidence, effectively assuring the Liberals will be removed from power early next year.

-Trudeau has been under increasing pressure to quit since Finance Minister Chrystia Freeland resigned over a policy clash on Monday.
+Trudeau has been under increasing pressure to quit since Finance Minister Chrystia Freeland resigned over a policy clash.

 Here are some potential ways forward for Canada: